braxtonhall/library-thing/docs/librarian/tag-index-management.md

 ## Tag Index _Index_

+TODO!
+This is no longer correct.
+This should also list the content warning thing

 The Tag Index _Index_ is used to tell Better Library Thing where all the tables of tags are.

 1. There _must_ be a single sheet in The Tag Index called **Tag Index Index**